home-assistant/home-assistant.io/source/_integrations/alexa.smart_home.markdown

 #### Arming

-The Alarm control panel state must be in the `disarmed` state before arming.
+The alarm control panel state must be in the `disarmed` state before arming.
 Alexa does not support switching from an armed state without first disarming, e.g., switching from `armed_home` to `armed_night`.

-The Alarm control panel state `armed_custom_bypass` isn't supported by Alexa and is treated as `armed_home`.
+The alarm control panel state `armed_custom_bypass` isn't supported by Alexa and is treated as `armed_home`.

 <div class="note">

 Alexa does not support arming with voice PIN at this time.
-Therefore if the Alarm control panel requires a `code` for arming or the `code_arm_required` attribute is `true`, the entity will not be exposed during discovery.
+Therefore if the alarm control panel requires a `code` for arming or the `code_arm_required` attribute is `true`, the entity will not be exposed during discovery.
-The Alarm control panel may default the `code_arm_required` attribute to `true` even if the platform does not support or require it.
-Use the [Entity Customization Tool](/docs/configuration/customizing-devices/#customization-using-the-ui) to override `code_arm_required` to `false` and expose the Alarm control panel during discovery.
+The alarm control panel may default the `code_arm_required` attribute to `true` even if the platform does not support or require it.
+Use the [entity customization tool](/docs/configuration/customizing-devices/#customization-using-the-ui) to override `code_arm_required` to `false` and expose the alarm control panel during discovery.

 </div>

 #### Disarming

 Users must opt-in to the disarm by voice feature in the Alexa App.
 Alexa will require a 4 digit voice personal identification number (PIN) for disarming.
-Configure a 4 digit PIN in the Alexa app, or use an existing 4 digit PIN code configured for the Alarm control panel.
+Configure a 4 digit PIN in the Alexa app, or use an existing 4 digit PIN code configured for the alarm control panel.

 <p class='img'>
 <a href='/images/integrations/alexa/alexa_app_security_system_pin.png' target='_blank'>
   <img height='460' src='/images/integrations/alexa/alexa_app_security_system_pin.png' alt='Screenshot: Alexa App Security System PIN'/></a>
 </p>

-To use the existing code configured for the Alarm control panel the `code` must be 4 digits and the `code_format` attribute must be `number`.
+To use the existing code configured for the alarm control panel the `code` must be 4 digits and the `code_format` attribute must be `number`.
 After discovery, the Alexa app will offer the ability to use the existing `code`, or create an additional 4 digit PIN to use with Alexa.

 The existing code is never communicated to Alexa from Home Assistant.
 During disarming, Alexa will ask for a PIN.
 The PIN spoken to Alexa is relayed to Home Assistant and passed to the `alarm_control_panel.alarm_disarm` service.
 If the `alarm_control_panel.alarm_disarm` service fails for any reason, it is assumed the PIN was incorrect and reported to Alexa as an invalid PIN.